Engineering Teaching and Learning Team

 Satish Kumar Kotha is an Instructional Designer with the Engineering Teaching and Learning Team.

 He has held teaching, administrative, and research positions while working in the USA, India, and Canada.
 Satish designed, developed, and facilitated courses in the academic and corporate sectors.
-He developed courses for face to face, online, and hybrid scenarios.
+He developed courses for face-to-face, online, and hybrid scenarios.
 He approaches the teaching and learning process through the principles of universal design for learning.

 Satish considers himself a lifelong learner and believes in the power of adaptability in the ever-evolving field of education.
 His interests include learning about new tools of education technology and developing active learning strategies for everyday learning.